-Non-compliance puts everyone at risk (including the College) from cyber threats and legal and regulatory penalties.
-Therefore, this may lead to the removal of IT equipment, services and account privileges.
+Therefore non-compliances may lead to the removal of IT equipment, services and account privileges.
 In some cases, disciplinary measures might be pursued, which may also lead to legal action.

 Accounts and passwords

 Individuals given access to College IT services will be issued a unique ID which may include an email address.
-It is their responsibility to take reasonable steps to protect them (see the Account and Password policy for more information).
+It is their responsibility to take reasonable steps to protect them.
+See the Account and Password policy for more information.

 IT equipment provided, remains the property of the College and is managed by IT Services.
 Individuals must ensure:

-● Software is updated regularly, and devices locked when left unattended;
+● Software is updated regularly;

 ● Damage to, lost or stolen items are reported to the IT Service Desk immediately;